 What Is Self-Sabotage?

-Behavior is said to be self-sabotaging when it creates problems and interferes with long-standing goals.
-The most common self-sabotaging behaviors are procrastination, self-medication with drugs or alcohol, comfort eating, and forms of self-injury such as cutting.
+Behavior is said to be self-sabotaging when it creates problems in our life and interferes with long-standing goals.
+Among the most common self-sabotaging behaviors are procrastination, self-medication with drugs or alcohol, comfort eating, and forms of self-injury such as cutting.
 These acts may seem helpful in the moment, but they ultimately undermine us, especially when we engage in them repeatedly.

-People aren't always aware of their own self-sabotage as the effects of their behavior may not show up for some time.
+People aren't always aware of their own self-sabotage, or the damage it is causing, because the effects of their behavior may not show up for some time.
 Unfortunately, connecting a behavior to self-defeating consequences is no guarantee that a person will disengage from the behavior.
-Still, it is possible to overcome almost any form of self-sabotage, and people do it every day.
-There are behavioral therapies aimed at interrupting ingrained patterns of thought and action and strengthening deliberation and self-regulation processes.
+Still, it is possible to overcome almost any form of self-sabotage.
+There are behavioral therapies that can aid in interrupting ingrained patterns of thought and action while strengthening deliberation and self-regulation processes.
 Motivational therapies reconnect people with their goals and values.
-There are even computer programs that help eliminate the constant temptation of online distractions.
+A novel set of self-sabotage interventions are computer programs that help eliminate the constant temptation of online distractions.